USDA-ARS-GBRU/QTLsurge/README.md

 QTLsurge is designed to be run under RStudio as a Shiny app.

 0. Install dependancies RStudio then zoo, ggplot2, and shiny unless already installed
-1. Download the R code, QTLsurge.R and vcf2freq.R
+1. Download the R code: QTLsurge.R and vcf2freq.R
 2. Open QTLsurge.R in RStudio
 3. Press "Run App" button